Chart Color Schemes

 Ballina has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 33 projects likely impacting the area.
-Notable ones include New Ballina SES Headquarters, Total Tools Ballina, New Ballina SES Headquarters, and Ballina District Hospital Redevelopment.
-The following list details those most relevant.
+AreaSearch has identified 31 projects likely impacting the area.
+Notable ones are New Ballina SES Headquarters, Total Tools Ballina, Ballina District Hospital Redevelopment, and Solhaven.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.